 Staunton is served by the Augusta-Stanton Memorial Hospital, by a number of practitioners, and by other nursing and rehabilitation homes and centers, in addition to the top employing companies.
 The leadership of these facilities and the practitioners in the City are people dedicated to helping and healing others.
 No matter how much we would like to believe otherwise, health care is provided by human beings, and human beings sometimes make mistakes or overlook information.
 In addition, we have all heard stories from nursing homes and hospitals across the country about physical and emotional abuse of patients or neglect.

 If you, or a loved one, are harmed by the mistakes, negligence, or abuse of a health care institution or individuals employed by them, you may have a right to seek justice in the form of financial compensation.
 Typically, this compensation is intended to cover medical expenses, lost wages, pain and suffering, and other related costs of your injury.
 Should this happen to your family, call Altizer Law, P.C.
-Our attorneys have been representing clients in medical malpractice cases for more than twenty years.
+Bettina and her team have been representing clients in medical malpractice cases for more than twenty years.

 Arts and Culture